Muslim women urged to aspire beyond limitations - Ghanaian Times

 She further noted that education was essential for personal growth and community development, as well as the advancement of society, urging the women to acquire knowledge, not only in secular fields but also in Islamic studies.

-The representative of CCWO, Hawa Abdulai, in a speech, said through educational programs and activities, the centre has empowered thousands of women, equipping them with practical skills such as entrepreneurship and financial literacy.
+The representative of CCWO, Hawa Abdulai, in a speech, said through educational programmes and activities, the centre has empowered thousands of women, equipping them with practical skills such as entrepreneurship and financial literacy.

-The centre, among other notable milestones, she said, had established a basic school for children and provided vocational training for women.
+The centre, among other notable milestones, she stressed, had established a basic school for children and provided vocational training for women.

 Looking ahead, the centre she said planned to establish an Islamic senior high school, a fully licensed Islamic orphanage, and a permanent Islamic vocational school.